North Coast Regional Botanic Garden: Japanese Friendship Garden

+The Japanese Friendship Gardenn was constructed with advice from gardeners from the botanic gardens in Sasebo, Coffs Harbour's sister city in Japan.

 Facilities

-Picnic areas, sensory gardens, toilets, glass houses and wheelchair access.
+Picnic areas, sensory gardens, toilets, glasshouses and wheelchair access.

-The Leaf & Bean Cafe is open from 9am to 3pm, seven days a week.
-Picnic baskets and catering options available.
+The Leaf & Bean Cafe is open from 9 am to 3 pm, seven days a week.
+Picnic baskets and catering options are available.

 The gardens have tranquil grassy areas and garden beds of plants from many parts of the world.
 A special feature is the plantings of rare rainforest trees from northern New South Wales.